Abban-Fahim/notes/src/content/studies/EEE/EEE.md

-Notes from a series of courses of Electrical and Electronics engineering:
+Notes from a series of courses of electrical and electronics engineering:

 Year 1
 	- Intro to electrical and electronics engineering - Dr. Girish Balasubramanian and Dr. Soori Prashant